giovi321/drives-smart-monitoring/README.md

   - A binary sensor for SMART overall status
 - Entities use scalar topics above; JSON state is attached as attributes
 - Availability: entity status follows `<base-topic>/<hostname>/availability`
-- Optional `--ha-expire` makes entities unavailable if no update arrives in time

 ## Examples